-Dialogue in the Dark, a franchise with presence in over 20 countries, will start to offer limited exhibitions in English for its special Totonou exhibition.
+Dialogue in the Dark, a franchise with presence in more than 50 countries, will start to offer limited exhibitions in English for its special Totonou exhibition.
 What sets the Tokyo edition apart is the main theme, which is Japanese nature and culture.

 Step out of your comfort zone and into the darkness where you can experience and see what is invisible to the eye.
 With the help of your visually impaired guide, Jelly, as she likes to be called, you can put yourself in the shoes of the blind and experience how it feels to rely on the rest of your senses for navigation.